PerfectlySoft/PerfectDocs/guide/MariaDB.md

 brew install mariadb-connector-c
 ```

-If you need Homebrew if required:
+If you need Homebrew, you can install it with:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"